Last Updated on 09/16/2020 by FilipiKnow

 No, walk-ins are no longer allowed since the renewal process now has two stages: submitting the renewal application online and then claiming the renewed ID from the selected office on the appointment date.

-Professional who’ll renew a PRC ID will have to go through the online application process first before proceeding to the nearest PRC office.
+Professionals who’ll renew a PRC ID will have to go through the online application process first before proceeding to the nearest PRC office.

 You can click “Forgot Password?” below the “Sign In” button.
 Enter your email address and click “Submit”.
 Open your email address then click the link provided to reset your password.